Create a Great Book Appendix: A Guide for Nonfiction Authors

 A note about capitalization from CMOS: When an author refers to a chapter or an appendix in the text, “Chicago prefers to lowercase the parts of a book, even if they’re titled generically, so in running text we would refer to “appendix A.”

 Have you seen periods (full stops) after the word “Appendix” in an old book?
 Periods after chapter titles?
 Don’t do it.
-It is no longer standard practice.
+It is no longer considered standard practice.
 Period.

 Is an appendix indexed?